brooklynrail/brooklynrail-platform/content/events/2022/01/looking-after-conversations-on-art-and-healing.md

   Guadalupe Maravilla, Stephanie Misa, Suzanne Hudson, and Tanya Sheehan "
-summary: "Sria Chatterjee, James Clar, Guadalupe Maravilla, and Stephanie Misa join Suzanne Hudson and Tanya Sheehan for the first installment of our series Looking After: Conversations on Art and Healing. "
+summary: "Sria Chatterjee, James Clar, Guadalupe Maravilla, and Stephanie Misa join Suzanne Hudson and Tanya Sheehan for the first installment of our series Looking After: Conversations on Art and Healing.
+We conclude with a poetry reading."
 people:
   - person: sria-chatterjee
   - person: james-clar